Ashok Gehlot: Political career

-When the Congress party returned to power in 1991 he was appointed as Union Minister again by then Prime Minister P.V.
+When the Congress party returned to power in 1991 he was appointed Union Minister again by then Prime Minister P.V.
 Narasimha Rao.
 He was discharged from his duty in 1993 and headed towards his home state Rajasthan to manage Congress political affairs.
 In 1998, Congress won a landslide victory by winning 153 out of 200 seats.
-Ashok Gehlot was appointed as the Chief Minister of Rajasthan for the first time.
+Ashok Gehlot was appointed the Chief Minister of Rajasthan for the first time.

 In 2003, Congress lost Rajasthan and won merely 56 seats.
-In 2008 Rajasthan Legislative Assembly election Congress was short of a majority by 4 seats and Gehlot who was a well-known troubleshooter in Congress was appointed as the Chief Minister to prevent instability and thus he was sworn in for the second time as Chief Minister.
+In 2008 Rajasthan Legislative Assembly election Congress was short of a majority by 4 seats and Gehlot who was a well-known troubleshooter in Congress was appointed the Chief Minister to prevent instability and thus he was sworn in for the second time as Chief Minister.

 In 2013, Congress suffered its worst-ever defeat by only winning 21 seats in 200 member assembly.
-Gehlot was then appointed as AICC General Secretary in 2013.
-He remained at the position till 2018 and after 2018 Rajasthan Legislative Assembly election, when Congress returned to power he was appointed as the Chief Minister for the third time despite the strong candidacy of Sachin Pilot due to his role in the revival of Congress after its worst-ever defeat in Legislative Elections.
-Sachin Pilot was appointed as Deputy Chief Minister.
+Gehlot was then appointed AICC General Secretary in 2013.
+He remained at the position till 2018 and after 2018 Rajasthan Legislative Assembly election, when Congress returned to power he was appointed the Chief Minister for the third time despite the strong candidacy of Sachin Pilot due to his role in the revival of Congress after its worst-ever defeat in Legislative Elections.
+Sachin Pilot was appointed Deputy Chief Minister.

 In 2022, it was reported that Sonia Gandhi supports Gehlot leading Congress in the next Indian general election.

-In 2023, during his budget speech of FY23-24, Ashok Gehlot mistakenly reads previous year budget for minutes until he was stopped by a INC MLA in the Rajasthan Legislative Assembly.
+Gehlot recently announced that he is in favour of conducting a caste census.
+He announced that a six per cent additional reservation for the most backward castes within the Other Backward Class (OBC) category in the state will be provided.
+Varta Broadcasting (Tariq M. Kidwai) helps him to interact with public.

+In 2023 Rajasthan Legislative Assembly election, he once again won from the Sardarpura constituency.